 Adjust Targeting Settings

-Receiving too many fake leads?
+Receiving too many fake visitors?
 It's time to reevaluate your targeting settings.
-Refine the demographics and interests to narrow down your audience, reducing exposure to users who might submit fake information.
+Refine the demographics and interests to narrow your audience, reducing exposure to visitors who might submit fake information.

 Monitor and Moderate User Engagement